NEWARK-RBHS

 For a full understanding of the subject matter, students should consult their lecture notes and power point presentations posted on Canvas and read appropriate sections in Purves.

-We strongly encourage all students to participate in the Discussion Forums on Canvas.
+We also encourage all students to use the Discussion Forums on Canvas.

 EVALUATION METHODS & COURSE GRADING